codeimpossible/codeimpossible.github.com/_posts/2012-04-23-Reasons-to-use-PowerShell-instead-of-CMD.md

 ## I stopped using cmd.exe in favor of PowerShell almost a year ago.
 Here's a quick list of things that made me drop CMD forever.

-First, I guess I should say that there isn&#39;t anything necessarily&nbsp;**wrong** with the command line in windows.
+First, I guess I should say that there isn&#39;t anything necessarily **wrong** with the command line in windows.
 It&#39;s the &#39;ol standby for a lot of windows users.
 It&#39;s looked the same since 1986, it has the same familiar commands and you can use TrueType fonts if you want to be a rebel.

 I.R.O.N.